rdegges/rdegges-blog/articles/2010/basic-xml-parsing-with-python-and-lxml.md

-% Basic XML Parsing With Python and LXML
+Title: Basic XML Parsing With Python and LXML
-%
+Date: 2010-03-17 05:00
-%
+Author: Randall Degges

-# Basic XML Parsing With Python and LXML
+Tags: programming, python

 Recently I’ve been developing an API using python and Django for work, which uses XML responses to speak to clients.
 One of my goals for the client was to be